Harold Zvi Schiffrin: Biography

 Schiffrin was also dean of the School for Overseas Students (1968–70), headed the Harry S. Truman Institute for the Advancement of Peace (1979–87), and chaired the US-Israel Educational Foundation (Fulbright Program; 1980–87).
 His activities on both national and international level for the aliyah of Jews from the Soviet Union and the release of Prisoners of Zion won worldwide recognition.
 He also held research and teaching positions at Harvard (1962–63) and Berkeley (1988–89), and was a guest of the Chinese Academy of Social Sciences, Beijing long before China and Israel established diplomatic relations.
 In 2010, he was chosen by the National Library of China as one of "the hundred greatest Sinologists of all times."

+Schiffrin died on 25 July 2024, at the age of 101.

 Research

-Schiffrin is an expert on the 1911 Republican Revolution in China and on Sun Yat-Sen (孙中山1866–1925), the father of the Chinese republic and founder of modern China.
+Schiffrin was an expert on the 1911 Revolution and on Sun Yat-Sen (孙中山1866–1925), the father of the Chinese republic and founder of modern China.
 He specializes in the social and intellectual history of modern China, and in particular the transition from Imperial China to the Republic (ca. 1840–1949).